Full security of quantum key distribution from no-signaling constraints: Security Proof

 For what follows, it is convenient to define a particular kind of probability distributions for $\mathbf{V}$: {\em the distribution with well-defined frequency} $q\in {\cal Q}$, denoted $P_{{\bf V}|q}$, is the uniform distribution over all strings ${\bf v} \in {\cal V}^{ N}$ such that $\mbox{freq}({\bf v}) =q$.
 Another important kind of symmetric distributions are the {\em i.i.d.~distributions}, representing independent and identically-distributed random variables $V_1,\ldots, V_N$.
-A distribution $P_{{\bf V}}$ is i.i.d.~if there exists a single-copy distribution $P_V$ such that $P_{{\bf V}}= (P_V)^{\otimes N}$.
-If $P_V(v) < 1$ for all $v$, then the i.i.d.~distribution $(P_V)^{\otimes N}$ has not a well-defined frequency.
-Hence, not all symmetric distributions have a well-defined frequency.
-However, any symmetric distribution $P^\mathrm{sym} _{{\bf V}}$ can be written as a mixture of distributions with well-defined frequency,
+Borrowing notation from quantum information theory we write $P_V^{\otimes N}$ for such a distribution.
+If $P_V(v) < 1$ for all $v$, then the i.i.d.~distribution $P_V^{\otimes N}$ does not have a well-defined frequency.
+However, any symmetric distribution $P^\mathrm{sym} _{{\bf V}}$, including the i.i.d. ones, can be written as a mixture of distributions with well-defined frequency,